Shelly

 Shelly Gas with Valve add-on

-If you have Valve add-on connected to Shelly Gas, the integration will create three entities for the valve.
-The switch and valve entities allow you to control the valve, the sensor entity shows exact states of the valve.
-The switch entity is deprecated and will be removed in a future version of Home Assistant.
+If you have the Valve add-on connected to Shelly Gas, the integration will create two entities for the valve.
+The valve entity allows you to control the valve, the sensor entity shows exact states of the valve.

 CoAP port (generation 1)